h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 The intent for TLS-PSK is to be used in networks where the addresses of client and server are known, as with RADIUS/UDP.
 This situation is similar to the use-case of RADIUS/UDP with shared secrets.
 TLS-PSK is not suitable for situations where clients dynamically discover servers, as there is no way for the client to dynamically determine which PSK should be used with a new server (or vice versa).
 In contrast, [RFC7585] dynamic discovery allows for a client or server to authenticate previously unknown server or client, as the parties can be issued a certificate by a known Certification Authority (CA).

 TLS-PSKs have the same issue of symmetric information between client and server: both parties know the secret key.
 A client could, in theory, pretend to be a server.
 In contrast, certificates are asymmetric, where it is impossible for the parties to assume the others identity.
-Further discussion of this topic is contained in []{#sharing}.2
+Further discussion of this topic is contained in []{#sharing}.

 Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS